 Other than that, they are different with respect to the type of wiring that is inside, and how many different cores it uses.

-Difference between Armoured Cable and Unarmoured Cable?
+Difference Between Armoured Cable and Unarmoured Cable?

 Applications of Armoured Cable:

 Armoured cables are capable of protecting the inner components of the cable being used.
 Actual transmission can also be used from getting damaged by several external factors and thus hindering the transmission.
-It provides a surety that both power and network are available for the desired applications and thereby also making armoured cables a reliable way of transmission.
+It provides a surety that both power and network are available for the desired applications and thereby also making armoured cables and wires a reliable way of transmission.

 We now have cables that are particularly used for the mains grid, it is important that interference from the fellow cables are in the path of the transmission line.
-Only because of the amount of high power which is transmitted, use of armoured cables helps in providing insulation of transmission components from emitting the interference.
-It also protects from being affected by interferences caused by neighbouring cables and also appliances.
+Only because of the amount of high power which is transmitted, use of armoured cables helps in providing insulation of transmission components from emitting interference.
+It also protects from being affected by interferences caused by neighboring cables and also appliances.

-Why should we use Armoured Cable over Unarmoured Cable?
+Why Should We Use Armoured Cable over Unarmoured Cable?

 There are various reasons which prove that Armoured Cable should be used over Unarmoured Cable.
-The main reason is strength because the armoured cable was used very prominently in past decades when the cable was directly buried in a very simple manner under dirt and not used through a conduit.
-In the present era, local municipalities require the conduits to be trenched before the network components are installed, thereby eliminating the use of unarmoured cable in most of the applications.
+The main reason is a strength because the armoured wire cable was used very prominently in past decades when the cable was directly buried in a very simple manner under dirt and not used through a conduit.
+In the present era, local municipalities require the conduits to be trenched before the network components are installed, thereby eliminating the use of unarmoured cable in most applications.

-There is also a case where animals and rodents can attempt to chew the cables since the armour provides the protection to cable from damage caused by animals or rodents in direct burial.
+There is also a case where animals and rodents can attempt to chew the cables since the armour provides protection to cable from damage caused by animals or rodents in direct burial.
 The next reason why it would be used is its use in an RF signal.